broshanravan/broshanravan/README.md

      - JAVA
      - AWS
      - SQL (relational)
-     - nosql (Mongo.
+     - NoSQL (Mongo.
 Dynamo)
      - HTML
      - Javascript

-  Existing repositories on this account present a number of applications developed for our customers (customer private data has been excluded).
+  Existing repositories on this account contains a number of applications developed for our customers (customer private data has been excluded).
-  It also includes codeings conducted for exploring new technologies that potentialy could be used to implement high level application for our current and future customers.
+  It also includes codings conducted for exploring new technologies that potentially could be used to implement high level application for our current and future customers.

 - **Linkenin profile**: https://www.linkedin.com/in/bruce-roshanravan-6bb6891/